friendly/candisc/cran-comments.md

 ## Test environments
-* local Windows 7 install, 3.6.2 (2019-12-12)
+* local Windows 7 install, 3.6.2 (2019-12-12) using -run--donttests
 * win-builder R Under development (unstable) (2020-03-11 r77925)

 ## R CMD check results
 There were no ERRORs or WARNINGs.
-There was one NOTE:, only under Windows 32-bit
+There was one NOTE from win-builder, but only under Windows 32-bit

 ** running examples for arch 'i386' ...
 [32s] NOTE
 Examples with CPU (user + system) or elapsed time > 10s